-- 6.5.1. the household head owns a business or a second property or there is a business operated in the property; - 6.5.2. the application was filled in dishonestly; - 6.5.3. applicant reports a change in his/her circumstances which moves his/her household out of the eligibility brackets of clause 6.1.2; - 6.5.4. ongoing audits suggest improvements in the financial circumstances of the household moving it out of the eligibility brackets of clause 6.1.2.
+- 6.5.1. the household head owns a business or a second property (except if the second property is a vacant plot) or there is a business operated in the property; - 6.5.2. the application was filled in dishonestly; - 6.5.3. applicant reports a change in his/her circumstances which moves his/her household out of the eligibility brackets of clause 6.1.2; - 6.5.4. ongoing audits suggest improvements in the financial circumstances of the household moving it out of the eligibility brackets of clause 6.1.2.